 There is no legal or regulatory authority for youth work as a profession.
-The Department of Culture, Youth and Media stimulates and supports a rich and varied offer of non-commercial socio-cultural activities for young people, mainly through subsidies to organisations on the national and regional levels.
+The Department Culture, Youth and Media stimulates and supports a rich and varied offer of non-commercial socio-cultural activities for young people, mainly through subsidies to organisations on national and regional level.

-Bradt L. (2017).
-Questionnaire mapping educational and career paths of youth workers in Europe.
+Bradt, L. (2017).
+Questionnaire mapping educational and career paths of youth workers in Europe. https://cjsm.be/